SilasHofer/Ticketing-System/README.md

 9. Create admin account

-    Use the following credentials to at auth0.com:
+    1. Use the following credentials to at auth0.com:

         Auth0 Email: ticketingsystem821@gmail.com

         Auth0 Password: m3YbsCRsT3iSBK3

-    Once logged in, navigate to User Management and then Users.
+    2. Once logged in, navigate to User Management and then Users.

-    Create a new user by providing an email and password for the admin account.
+    3. Create a new user by providing an email and password for the admin account.

-    In the list of users, click on the three dots and select Assign Roles, then choose only Admin.
+    4. On the user page click Roles and then assign Roles

+    5. select Admin and the hit assign

 10. Log In with the Admin User: